Last Updated on April 21, 2022

 - Use the tire levers to install the other side of the tire into the rim of your wheel.

-- Fully inflate the tire to finish installation.
+- Fully inflate the tire to finish the installation.
+Check the brake lever modulation afterward.

 Make sure that you’ve properly inflated your tires.
 They shouldn’t be too soft to lead to flats and not too hard which can make it too bumpy.

-We recommend you set it on 30 PSI.
-You can then add or remove a few increments on it to reach your preferred setting.
+We recommend you set it to 30 PSI.
+You can then add or remove a few increments on it to reach your preferred bike tire setting.

 Attaching the Rear Wheel Back to the Bike

-Put your rear wheel back to your bike once you have installed the rear tire.
+Put your rear wheel back on your bicycle once you have installed the rear tire.
 Do this by:

 - Make sure that the rear wheel is in the right placement before attaching.
 The brake rotors must be alongside the brake calipers.
 Align the cogs with the derailleur.